lamhq/tech-notes/pages/backend/python/types/string.md

 # Strings

-## Introduction
+## Defining strings

-A string is a series of characters.
-In Python, anything inside quotes is a string.
-And you can use either single or double quotes.
+You can use either single or double quotes.

 ```py
 a = 'a sample string'